-In addition to required written reports, the City Council or a City Council Committee may request on a case-by-case basis an oral report be made during a Council Committee Meeting or at Council Meetings.
+In addition to required written reports, the City Council may request on a case-by-case basis that an oral report be made to the Council.

 Section 8.
 CONFLICT OF INTEREST

 Council's January 24, 1983 Conflict of Interest Resolution established for boards, commissions, and committees shall continue as it is in its entirety, subject to the provisions of City Council's Resolution adopting the Code of Ethics, Gift Policy, and Disclosure Requirements for Boards and Commissions and applicable law, including subsequent amendments to said policy or law.